rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 ### Batch Key (optional)
-The batch key makes it possible to extract a list from the event and run each item through the rule processing.
+The batch key makes it possible to extract a list from the event and run each item through the action processing.

 **Given:**
 ```json